-Given the chronic staff shortages, the Strategy aims to support not only recruitment of new professionals, but also the retention of those already in the sector through upskilling and reskilling.
+While the care staff shortages are continuing to be a pending issue, the Strategy aims to support not only recruitment of new professionals, but also the retention of those already in the sector through upskilling and reskilling.
 Opportunities in initial education and in professional development need to be provided to all kinds of staff and include digital skills.

-The Commission will investigate together with Cedefop, the European Centre for the Development of Vocational Training7, the current and future trends and skills needs in order to help deliver up-to-date training.
-Thanks
+The European Commission is working closely with Cedefop, the European Centre for the Development of Vocational Training8 with the aim of estimating the current and future trends and skills needed in order to deliver up-to-date trainings.